Venture capital: Origins of modern venture capital

-Early venture capital and the growth of Silicon Valley
+Early venture capital and the beginning of Silicon Valley

 One of the first steps toward a professionally managed venture capital industry was the passage of the Small Business Investment Act of 1958.
 The 1958 Act officially allowed the U.S. Small Business Administration (SBA) to license private "Small Business Investment Companies" (SBICs) to help the financing and management of the small entrepreneurial businesses in the United States.
 The Small Business Investment Act of 1958 provided tax breaks that helped contribute to the rise of private-equity firms.

 During the 1950s, putting a venture capital deal together may have required the help of two or three other organizations to complete the transaction.
 It was a business that was growing very rapidly, and as the business grew, the transactions grew exponentially.
 Arthur Rock, one of the pioneers of Silicon Valley during his venturing the Fairchild Semiconductor is often credited with the introduction of the term "venture capitalist" that has since become widely accepted.

-During the 1960s and 1970s, venture capital firms focused their investment activity primarily on starting and expanding companies.
-More often than not, these companies were exploiting breakthroughs in electronic, medical, or data-processing technology.
+During the 1960s and 1970s, venture capital firms concentrated their investments mainly on launching and growing companies.
+These companies frequently capitalized on breakthroughs in electronic, medical, or data-processing technologies.
 As a result, venture capital came to be almost synonymous with financing of technology ventures.
 An early West Coast venture capital company was Draper and Johnson Investment Company, formed in 1962 by William Henry Draper III and Franklin P. Johnson, Jr. In 1965, Sutter Hill Ventures acquired the portfolio of Draper and Johnson as a founding action.
 Bill Draper and Paul Wythes were the founders, and Pitch Johnson formed Asset Management Company at that time.